Rifle City Council election recount could occur as soon as Nov. 23

 • Eighth place: Bud Demicell, 539 votes

-Right now the county is waiting to process about 40 ballots — of which, a handful still need to be counted for the Rifle City Council race, Alberico said.
-Some of the reasons why the ballots have not yet been processed are voters being sent ballots while they’re out of town, signature errors, delays in mailing and more.
+Right now the county is waiting to process about 40 ballots — of which a handful still need to be counted for the Rifle City Council race, Alberico said.
+Some of the reasons why the ballots have not yet been processed are ballots were dropped off at vote centers in other counties, others were dropped off at college campuses, signature errors and more.

 Alberico said all 64 Colorado counties are slated to implement by Monday a risk-limiting audit to ensure ballots were tallied accurately.